 You are not done yet.

-The next stop is your calendar file where you keep your Birthday reminders for the year.
-Jot a little note reminding yourself that you have a gift for cousin Kathy for her Birthday.
+The next stop is your calendar file, where you keep your Birthday reminders for the year.
+Jot a little note reminding yourself that you have a gift for cousin Katey for her Birthday.
 This will not only remind you of the gift so you can get it to her on time, but it will also keep you from buying more than you need for each person.

-What do you do when you have quite a few items for a certain person?
+What do you do when you have quite a few items for a specific person?

-Like I said before, I love to fill stockings for family and friends and in order to keep things organized and not overbuy, I use this super simple tip.
+Like I said before, I love to fill stockings for family and friends, and to keep things organized, so I do not accidentally overbuy, I use this super simple tip.

 I put all items per person in a brown paper grocery bag and label it clearly.

-Finally, if you have oodles of people to buy for each year you may be worried about over buying simply because you can’t remember in the store how many gifts you have already in your gift closet.
+Finally, if you have quite a few people to buy for each year, you may be worried about overbuying simply because you can’t remember how many gifts you already have for each person in your gift closet.

 READ: HOW TO MAKE AN INSANELY EFFECTIVE GROCERY LIST